xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/bmcdiscover.1.rst

 \ **-**\ **-range**\

- Specify one or more IP ranges acceptable to nmap.
+ Specify one or more IP ranges acceptable to \ **nmap**\ .
 IP range can be hostnames, IP addresses, networks, etc.  A single IP address (10.1.2.3), several IPs with commas (10.1.2.3,10.1.2.10), Ip range with "-" (10.1.2.0-100) or an IP range (10.1.2.0/24) can be specified.
 If the range is very large, the \ **bmcdiscover**\  command may take a long time to return.

 \ **-**\ **-sn**\

  Specify one or more service nodes on which bmcdiscover will run.
 In hierarchical cluster, the MN may not be able to access the BMC of CN directly, but SN can.
-With this option, bmcdiscover will be dispatched to the specified SNs.
-Then, the nodename of the service node that 'bmcdiscover' is running on will be set to the 'servicenode' attribute of the discovered BMC node.
+With this option, \ **bmcdiscover**\  will be dispatched to the specified SNs.
+Then, the nodename of the service node that \ **bmcdiscover**\  is running on will be set to the 'servicenode' attribute of the discovered BMC node.